lambdaisland/kaocha/doc/04_running_kaocha_cli.md

 `--parallel` flag.
 This is primarily useful for I/O heavy tests, but could also be useful for CPU-bound tests.

-Before enabling parallelization, be sure to test it.
+Before enabling parallelization, strongly consider timing it to ensure it actually makes a difference.
 Consider using a tool like `bench` or `hyperfine`.
-While Kaocha's built-in profiling tools are great for identifying specific slow tests, but don't repeatedly measure your entire test suite to account for variation and noise.
-If you want to test it on CI, test it for CI specifically.
+While Kaocha's built-in profiling tools are great for identifying specific tests that take a disproportionate amount of time, they don't repeatedly measure your entire test suite to account for variation and noise.
+If you want to use parallelization to speed up continuous integration, try to use the CI service itself or similar hardware.
 CI runners are often lower powered than even a middle-of-the-road laptop.

 `test.check` tests consist of repeatedly testing a property against random data.
 In principle, these tests would be an excellent use case for parallelization.
-Because this repeated testing happens within `test.check`, Kaocha sees it as a single test.
-If you have many property-based tests that take a similar amount of time, parallelization is a great fit.
-However, if you have one or two property-based tests that take the bulk of the time, parallelization may not make a significant difference because the work cannot be split up.
+However, because this repeated testing happens within `test.check`, Kaocha sees each `defspec` as a single test.
+If you have many property-based tests that take a significant amount of time, parallelization is a great fit.
+However, if you have one or two property-based tests that take up the bulk of the runtme time, parallelization may not make a significant difference because the work cannot be split up.

 If you want to disable parallelization that's enabled in your configuration, you can